-If you live in the Netherlands, you will find out that paying with a maestro card as well as cashless payment is very popular.
-Credit cards are rarely used and are not accepted at the Albert Heijn, which is the biggest supermarket in the Netherlands.
-At some places, it is not possible anymore to pay cash.
-For a lot of administration things (like getting a personalized public transport card) you`ll need a bank account.
+If you live in the Netherlands, you will find that paying with a maestro card and cashless payment is very popular.
+Credit cards are rarely used and not accepted at Albert Heijn, the biggest supermarket in the Netherlands.
+In some places, paying cash is no longer possible, and you’ll need a bank account for most administration things (like getting a personalized public transport card).
 So you might want to think about opening a Dutch bank account.

 The most popular banks in the Netherlands:

 To open a bank account in the Netherlands, you’ll need a residential address, passport and BSN.
 No panic if you don’t have your BSN yet.
 ABN Amro allows you to open a Dutch bank account if you submit your BSN within a month.
 The all-online bank Bunq will enable you to open a Dutch bank account without a BSN.
 However, they are a little pricier than regular Dutch banks.

 Tip: Most Dutch banks offer a student package, which is free of charge for students.